-This type of order is set when a trader wants to buy cryptocurrency when the market price reaches a certain specified price (stop price) below the market price, and at the same time the trader does not want to pay more for the buy order (therefore sets a limit price).
+This type of order is set when a trader wants to buy a cryptocurrency when the market price reaches a certain specified price (the stop price) below the market price, and at the same time, the trader does not want to pay more for the buy order (therefore sets a limit price).
 Hence the stop price in this case is set below the current market price and the trader expects to buy a given amount of crypto at a lower price than current market price when the market price falls.
 The limit price is set above the current market price.

 A trader may also want to sell crypto when the market price rises to a given price and still set a minimum price beyond which they do not want to sell their assets.
 In that case, the stop price is set above the current market price and a limit price below the current market price.

 Trailing stop orders

 A trailing stop order is more flexible than a stop order but works on the basis of a price distance set by the trader.
 It is carried out/placed/filled when the market price defies that price distance either upwards or downwards.
 The good thing with this order type is that it always trails the market price unlike the stop order, and can therefore be useful when entering a long trading position in order to protect profits.

 A trailing stop sell order is used to protect profit because it is placed as a market sell order when market price falls to beyond the set distance way down.
 It functions to sell a given amount of crypto when the price is falling.
 Say for instance when the price falls to reach $15 from the current price is $20 when the specified distance is 5 points or 25%.
 If the market continues to rise, a trailing stop sell order still stays behind by the specified distance.
 The trailing stop sell order will still be placed as a market order if the price falls beyond the set distance even from the currently new higher price.That means in the above example, if the market price rose from $20 to $29 instead of falling to $15, but later falls from $29 the trailing stop sell order executes if the market price now falls to $24.